Peter Medawar

-Sir Peter Brian Medawar OM CH CBE FRS (/ˈmɛdəwər/; 28 February 1915 – 2 October 1987) was a Brazilian-British biologist and writer, whose works on graft rejection and the discovery of acquired immune tolerance have been fundamental to the medical practice of tissue and organ transplants.
+Sir Peter Brian Medawar OM CH CBE FRS (/ˈmɛdəwər/; 28 February 1915 – 2 October 1987) was a British biologist and writer, whose works on graft rejection and the discovery of acquired immune tolerance have been fundamental to the medical practice of tissue and organ transplants.
 For his scientific works, he is regarded as the "father of transplantation".
 He is remembered for his wit both in person and in popular writings.
-Famous zoologists such as Richard Dawkins referred to him as "the wittiest of all scientific writers", and Stephen Jay Gould as "the cleverest man I have ever known".
+Richard Dawkins referred to him as "the wittiest of all scientific writers"; Stephen Jay Gould as "the cleverest man I have ever known".

 Medawar was the youngest child of a Lebanese father and a British mother, and was both a Brazilian and British citizen by birth.
 He studied at Marlborough College and Magdalen College, Oxford, and was professor of zoology at the University of Birmingham and University College London.
 Until he was partially disabled by a cerebral infarction, he was Director of the National Institute for Medical Research at Mill Hill.
 With his doctoral student Leslie Brent and postdoctoral fellow Rupert E. Billingham, he demonstrated the principle of acquired immunological tolerance (the phenomenon of unresponsiveness of the immune system to certain molecules), which was theoretically predicted by Sir Frank Macfarlane Burnet.
 This became the foundation of tissue and organ transplantation.
 He and Burnet shared the 1960 Nobel Prize in Physiology or Medicine "for discovery of acquired immunological tolerance".

 Early life and education

 Medawar was born in Petrópolis, a town 40 miles north of Rio de Janeiro, Brazil, where his parents were living.
 He was the third child of Lebanese Nicholas Agnatius Medawar, born in the village of Jounieh, north of Beirut, Lebanon, and British mother Edith Muriel (née Dowling).
 He had a brother Philip and a sister Pamela.
 (Pamela was later married to Sir David Hunt, who served as Private Secretary to prime ministers Clement Attlee and Winston Churchill.)
-His father, a Christian Maronite, became a naturalised British citizen and worked for a British dental supplies manufacturer that sent him to Brazil as an agent.
-(He later described his father's profession as selling "false teeth in South America".)
+His father, a Maronite Catholic, became a naturalised British citizen and worked for a British dental supplies manufacturer that sent him to Brazil as an agent.
+He later described his father's profession as selling "false teeth in South America".
 His status as a British citizen was acquired at birth, as he said, "My birth was registered at the British Consulate in good time to acquire the status of 'natural-born British subject'."

-Medawar left Brazil with his family for England "towards the end of the war", and he lived there for the rest of his life.
-He was also a Brazilian citizen by birth, as dictated by the Brazilian nationality law (jus soli).
-At 18 years, when he was of age to be drafted in the Brazilian Army, he applied for exemption of military conscription to Joaquim Pedro Salgado Filho, his godfather and the then Minister of Aviation.
-His application was denied by General Eurico Gaspar Dutra, and he had to renounce his Brazilian citizenship.
+Medawar left Brazil with his family for England at the end of World War I, in 1918 and he lived there for the rest of his life.
+According to other accounts, he moved to England when he was 13 (i.e., 1928–1929) or 14 (i.e., 1929–1930).
+Under Brazilian nationality law, he had Brazilian citizenship from having been born there (jus soli).
+When he turned 18, the age at which Brazilians are liable to conscription, he applied for exemption to Joaquim Pedro Salgado Filho, his godfather and the then Minister of Aviation.
+This was denied by President Eurico Gaspar Dutra, so Medawar renounced his Brazilian citizenship.